The Virgin and Child with Saint Anne (Leonardo): Freud's interpretation

 Sigmund Freud undertook a psychoanalytic examination of Leonardo in his 1910 essay Leonardo da Vinci, A Memory of His Childhood.
 According to Freud, the Virgin's garment reveals a vulture when viewed sideways.
 Freud claimed that this was a manifestation of a "passive homosexual" childhood fantasy that Leonardo wrote about in the Codex Atlanticus, in which he recounts being attacked as an infant in his crib by the tail of a vulture.
 Freud translated the passage thus: "It seems that I was always destined to be so deeply concerned with vultures – for I recall as one of my very earliest memories that while I was in my cradle, a vulture came down to me, and opened my mouth with its tail, and struck me many times with its tail against my lips."Unfortunately for Freud, the word 'vulture' was a mistranslation by the German translator of the Codex and the bird that Leonardo imagined was in fact a kite, a bird of prey which is also occasionally a scavenger.
 This disappointed Freud because, as he confessed to Lou Andreas-Salomé, he regarded Leonardo as "the only beautiful thing I have ever written".
 Some Freudian scholars have, however, made attempts to repair the theory by incorporating the kite.

 Another theory proposed by Freud attempts to explain Leonardo's fondness of depicting the Virgin Mary with Saint Anne.
-Leonardo was raised by his blood mother initially before being "adopted" by the wife of his father Ser Piero.
+Leonardo was raised by his biological mother initially before being "adopted" by the wife of his father Ser Piero.
 The idea of depicting the Mother of God with her own mother was therefore particularly close to Leonardo's heart, because he, in a sense, had "two mothers" himself.
 In both versions of the composition (the Louvre painting and the London cartoon) it is hard to discern whether Saint Anne is a full generation older than Mary.

 Erich Neumann rebutted this essay in the first essay in Art and the Creative Unconscious (1959), Leonardo da Vinci and the Mother Archetype.
 Neumann disagreed with Freud's psychoanalytic interpretation of Leonardo's childhood memory and artistic motivations, which viewed Leonardo's creativity as the result of repressed sexuality and sublimation.
 Neumann counter-argued that Leonardo's themes should be understood through the Jungian framework of archetypes, particularly the Great Mother, and the Great Individual archetypes.
 Neumann further argued that art serves as a bridge between the conscious and unconscious mind, playing a crucial role in the development of individual and collective consciousness.
 The book analyzes the creative process in mythological and artistic traditions, viewing it as a key mechanism for psychological integration.